reimagen/reimagen-website/README.md

-# Reimagen
+# Reimagen Website

-Reimagen is a personal AI playground and portfolio site.
-It showcases the AI products, experiments, and tools I’m building, and serves as a hub for all my work across the web.
+The official Reimagen site highlights the company’s AI services, tools, and experiments.
+It centralizes our product stack, portfolio, and contact flows in a single experience.

-## What this site is
+## What the site includes

-- **AI product showcase** – A living portfolio of apps, prototypes, and experiments built with modern AI models.
+- **Solutions overview** – Current applications, agents, and custom GPT offerings.
-- **Generative media gallery** – Curated collections of AI‑generated images, video, text, and interactive pieces.
+- **Gallery** – Curated AI-generated imagery and video produced by the team.
-- **Developer toolkit** – Utilities, prompts, workflows, and small tools I use to build with AI.
+- **Toolkit** – Recommended IDEs, CLIs, orchestration platforms, and workflows for different builders.
-- **Social hub** – Central place to link out to my socials, newsletters, and other projects.
+- **Contact hub** – Direct path to reach the Reimagen team across social channels or via the form.

 ## Tech stack